 Students can use the printing and photocopying facilities in the large photocopying room on the first floor of the basement, in the photocopying rooms in the library, in the University of Teacher Education Central Switzerland (PH) on the second floor and in the university (UNI) building on the third and fourth floors (next to the teaching rooms).
 Any fees are charged to the CampusCard.
 Additional information

 Study rooms for students: a study room with 67 workstations is available for university students in the first floor of the basement.
-The PC terminals here can be used free of charge.

 Prayer and meditation room: the prayer and meditation room is located on the first floor of the basement.
 This room has an atmosphere that is designed to be welcoming and conducive to contemplation.
 The symbols of the world’s major religions of Christianity, Judaism, Islam, Buddhism and Hinduism stand for religious openness and tolerance.
 The room is available during the opening hours of the building.
 The university pastoral care service coordinates bookings for events in the prayer and meditation room.